oils-for-unix/oils/doc/oil-help.md

 New Oil programs should use `set`, `setglobal`, or `setref` instead of `setvar`.

-#### set

-A shorter name for `setlocal` in the Oil language.
-Requires `shopt -s parse_set`, because otherwise it would conflict with the `set` builtin.
-Use `builtin set -- 1 2 3` to get the builtin, or `shopt -o` to change options.

-#### setlocal

-Mutates an existing variable in the current scope.
-If it doesn't exist, the shell exits with a fatal error.

 #### setglobal

 Mutates a global variable.
 If it doesn't exist, the shell exits with a fatal